AmeliaTYR/certificate-data-scraper/Readme.md

 ## User guide :information_source:
 > User guide updated!

-The user guide is now complete and can be found here: https://ameliatyr.github.io/certificate-data-scraper/
+The user guide is now complete and can be found [here](https://ameliatyr.github.io/certificate-data-scraper/)

 ## Open source :tada:
 This project is formally open for public use and contributions.
 Additionally, you may open issues if the code does not run as expected (ie report bugs)